bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 2. In tests written in `.cs` files, bUnit includes a strongly typed builder.
 There are two methods in bUnit that allow passing parameters in C#-based test code:

-   - `RenderComponent` method on the test context, which is used to render a component initially.
+   - `Render` method on the test context, which is used to render a component initially.
-   - `SetParametersAndRender` method on a rendered component, which is used to pass new parameters to an already rendered component.
+   - `Render` method on a rendered component, which is used to pass new parameters to an already rendered component.

 In the following sub sections, we will show both `.cs`- and `.razor`-based test code; just click between them using the tabs.